Skip to main content

 Activities that involve accessing an Oregon-owned waterway for a short period of time (usually less than a year) often require a short-term access agreement authorization.
 Such activities may include research, education, sediment sampling, geotechnical and land surveys, right of entry, and spud barge and boom placement.
 These uses should have minimal and temporary impacts on the waterway and others’ ability to use it.
 Short term access agreements are for non-business purposes and do not cover commercial enterprises.

-Long-term access (more than one year)
+Long-term access

-Information on authorizations for restoration activities can be found in the Waterway Remediation and Restoration Projects section below.
+Information on authorizations for remedial restoration activities can be found in the Waterway Remediation and Restoration Projects section below.

 Proposed projects that remove or fill material in the waterway may also require a removal-fill permit.